Table of Contents

 Selection determines which suppliers are qualified to bid.
 This usually involves a Pre-Qualification Questionnaire (PQQ) or Selection Questionnaire (SQ) focusing on your company’s financial standing, experience, and capabilities.
 Public buyers use standardised SQs, but the specific questions and evidence requirements vary.

-Invitation to Tender (ITT) is where qualified suppliers submit detailed proposals.
+ITT is where qualified suppliers submit detailed proposals.
 This typically includes method statements describing your approach, pricing schedules, and supporting documentation like policies and certifications.
 The evaluation criteria should be clearly stated, showing the relative importance of quality, price, and other factors.

 Evaluation is conducted by the buyer’s team using the published criteria.
 Scores are assigned to each response, with feedback provided to unsuccessful bidders.
 Understanding how evaluators think is essential – they’re looking for clear, evidence-based responses that directly address their requirements.